-Family Support Project was developed in the Service in 2017, with funding sourced through Tusla.
+The Family Support Project was developed in 2017, with funding sourced through Tusla.
 The Project works in a variety of ways to provide supports for young people and families in the town of Roscrea.

-Referrals can be made by a wide variety of sources including self referrals.
-The family support worker is there to providing one to one support, parenting programmes both group and individual, Meitheals, a listening ear, a signpost service when needed, or always good for a cuppa.
+Referrals can be made by a wide variety of sources, including self-referrals.
+The family support worker is there to provide one-to-one support, as well as parenting programmes for both groups and individuals, Meitheals, a listening ear, a signpost service when needed, and is always good for a cuppa.

 Family support is a strengths-based approach which promotes family coping, resilience and strengthens positive informal social networks.
 The Family support worker is there to provide one to one support, parenting support, delivery of parenting programmes or a signposting service when needed.
 Families can self-refer by directly contacting the Family support worker or can be referred by other professionals.